ibilalkayy/100-Days-Of-DevOps/Days/day19.md

 **Port forwarding** or port mapping redirects a communication request from one IP address and port number combination to another.

 ## **Explaining it in a video**

-You can find the video of it here.
+Here you can get the explanation in a video.
 [19/100 Days DevOps Challenge]()